bramses/chatgpt-md/README.md

 - *Stream* characters to Obsidian, creating a realtime feel
 - Uses *regular Markdown*.
 Meaning everything from *lists* to *code blocks* from ChatGPT *will render*!
 - Create chats from *highlighted text*.
+- (NEW!) *Infer title* from messages.
+Can be set to run automatically after >4 messages.
+- (NEW!)
+Stream at cursor position or at end of file.
+Can be set in settings.

 ### Commands